 The governor says the measure is a big step forward in protecting children and families.
 Illinois is the first state to mandate EpiPen insurance coverage for children.

 The new law takes effect Jan.
-1.Grab the FREE WDTN News App for iPhone or Android.
+1.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.